Sydney Dodd: South Africa

 It was in South Africa that Dodd gained experience with tick-borne diseases of livestock.
 In 1907 he was admitted a fellow of the Royal College of Veterinary Surgeons (FRCVS).
-His fellowship resulted in part by investigating a then unknown respiratory infection in turkeys, (1905), later deemed likely to have been infectious sinusitis (caused by Mycoplasma gallisepticum) complicated with fowl cholera.
+His fellowship resulted in part by investigating a then unknown respiratory infection in turkeys, "Epizootic Pneumo-enteritus of the Turkey" (1905), later deemed likely to have been infectious sinusitis (caused by Mycoplasma gallisepticum) complicated with fowl cholera.

 Queensland

 The Queensland Government engaged Dodd in 1907 as Principal Veterinary Surgeon and Bacteriologist, following a cattle tick conference in May of that year.
 Instructed by the Queensland Government, Dodd visited North America on-route to Australia to investigate bovine tick fever in the United States and Canada (also known as redwater or Texas fever: see babesiosis, anaplasmosis).